clappr/clappr/doc/BUILTIN_PLUGINS.md

 ##### Auto Play
 Add `autoPlay: true` if you want the video to automatically play after page load.

+By default, Clappr player will do its best to detect if the browser can play video automatically.
+If you want to disable this behaviour, add `disableCanAutoPlay: true` parameter.

 ##### Loop
 Add `loop: true` if you want the video to automatically replay after it ends.